This page may contain affiliate links. Learn More.

 Let them try.
 Let them learn to take off their own shoes and put them on.
 When they want to be independent, don’t try to stifle it because you’re in a hurry or because it’s easier to do it yourself.
 Of course, you can do it faster, but when they struggle and try, there is so much more that happens than just accomplishing that task so you can go somewhere.

 If kids think you are the only one who can make good decisions, they will always have to depend on you for help.
-If they learn to think for themselves, they can practice making decisions when you are still around to help if they make the wrong ones.
+When they learn to think for themselves, they can practice making decisions when you are still around to help if they make the wrong ones.

 Let them fail!
 The number one confidence builder you can give your kids is letting them make mistakes.
 If they want to do something and you don’t let them try, even though you know it won’t work, they will have no idea what it feels like to fail.
 This could be dangerous.